ValeriiaHuza/clear_solution_huza_api/README.md

-# RESTful API FOR USER MANAGING
+# RESTful API FOR USER MANAGMENT

-This api provides functionality for managing user data.
+This API provides functionality for managing user data.

 ## Steps to Setup